couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 To create the deployment package run

-    ./makeArchive.sh
+    ./makeArchives.sh

-Upload archive-byol.zip and archive-hourly-pricing.zip later in the portal.
+You'll upload archive-byol.zip and archive-hourly-pricing.zip in the portal at a later point in this process.

 # Create Solutions